Duchy of Gascony: Carolingian duchy (769–864)

 Northern Basques, organized in the Duchy of Vasconia, collaborated with Franks during campaigns such as the capture of Barcelona in 799 but after the death of Charlemagne in 814, uprisings started anew.
 The revolt in Pamplona crossed the Pyrenees north and in 816 Louis the Pious deposed the Basque Duke Seguin of Bordeaux for failing to suppress or sympathising with the rebellion.
-This started a widespread revolt, led by García Jiménez (according to late traditions, a near-kinsman of Íñigo Arista, to be the first monarch of Pamplona) and newly appointed duke Lupus Centullo (c.
+This started a widespread revolt, led by García Jiménez (according to late traditions, a near-kinsman of Íñigo Arista, to be the first monarch of Pamplona) and newly appointed duke Lupus Centule (c.
 820).
 Meanwhile, in Aragon the pro-Frankish Count Aznar Galindo was overthrown by Enecco's allied Count Gartzia Malo, with Aznar Galindo in turn seeking refuge in Frankish-held territory.
 Louis the Pious received the submission of rebel Basque lords in Dax, but things were far from settled.

 In 824, the second Battle of Roncevaux took place, when counts Eblo and Aznar Galindo (identified as Aznar Sánchez too), Frankish vassals and the latter appointed Duke of Gascony, were captured by the joint Pamplonese and Banu Qasi forces, strengthening the independence of Pamplona.
 In the early 9th century, the lands around the Adour river were segregated from the Duchy under the name of County of Vasconia.
 Count Aznar's successor, Sans Sancion, fought against Charles the Bald, as Charles didn't recognize him as legitimate.

 In 844, Vikings invaded Bordeaux and killed Duke Seguin II.
 His heir William was killed trying to retake Bordeaux in 848, though some sources say he was only captured and later deposed by the king.
 By the year 853, Sans Sancion, the Basque leader, was recognised as duke by Charles the Bald.
 During that same year, Muza of Tudela, relative of the Basque princes, invaded Vasconia and made Sans prisoner.
 In 855, Sans died and was succeeded by Arnold, who died fighting against the Norse in 864.